Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Details on Conformal Embeddings and Conformal Mappings

 This form is equivalent to a Special Conformal Transformation (SCT) \cite{francesco2012}, which we can see by defining the finite transformation as $\mathbf{f}(\mathbf{x}_0) = \mathbf{x}(1)$, and taking the inner product of both sides with themselves

 and finally isolating

+An example SCT is shown in Fig. \ref{fig:conf_mappings} (d), demonstrating their non-linear nature.
 In the process of this derivation we have learned that SCTs can be interpreted as an inversion, followed by a translation by $-\mathbf{b}$, followed by an inversion, and the infinitesimal Eq. \eqref{eq:derivation11} is recovered when the translation is small.

 By composition, the four types of finite conformal mapping we have encountered, namely translations, rotations, scalings, and SCTs, generate the conformal group - the group of transformations of Euclidean space which locally preserve angles and orientation.
 The infinitesimal transformations we derived directly give the corresponding elements of the Lie algebra.